The Advantages of Using Screws Over Other Fastening Methods

 Improved Load Distribution

 Screws distribute load more effectively than some alternative fastening methods.
-The threading on screws creates a larger contact area between the screw and the material, spreading the load across multiple threads.
+The threading creates a larger contact area between the screw and the material, spreading the load across multiple threads.
 This improved load distribution helps prevent stress concentrations and enhances the overall strength and durability of the connection.

 Reading more: